Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 -   Background image which conveys the atmosphere of skating on natural ice in the Netherlands.

--   Callout on the hero image which informs the user of the purpose of the site through the slogan "Routes for bikers, by bikers".

--   Scrolling mouse wheel animation to direct the user to scroll down to the content initially hidden from view by the hero image.

--   Content section containing three cards with statement headings and minimal text aimed to elicit an emotional response.
+-   Name of the game and the topic are clearly visible.
+Text is intentionally kept to a minimum so as not to detract from the serene atmosphere of the background image.

+-   Call to action button labelled How to Play which when clicked opens a modal with instructions to the game.

+-   Call to action button labelled Let's Play which when clicked opens the game page.

--   Call to action buttons which when selected land the user on the appropriate page on the website.
+-   Call to action button labelled Scoreboard which when clicked opens the scoreboard page.

 ##### Game page

--   Heading image which conveys the sense of adventure and freedom typically associated with riding a motorcycle.
-The image is deliberately not full-width nor full view height so as not to obscure the content section or require a scroll invitation.

--   Content section consisting of cards with the details of the routes on offer, arranged by country.
+-   Top left of the screen holds a section labelled Question which shows the number question the current question is out of the maximum of ten questions in every game.

+-   Top right of the screen holds a section labelled Score which shows the number of points accumulated so far in the game.

+-   Middle section holds the question and a group of cards underneath which display the four possible answers to each question.
+The cards serve as buttons and have a hover effect.
+When selected the normally white background of the card changes colour to indicate whether the selection was correct or not.

--   Each route card contains a call to action button to download the gpx file.
-When selected the download opens on a separate tab.
+-   Below the answers is a call to action button labelled Home which when clicked opens the home page.

 ##### End of game page

+-   Background image which conveys the atmosphere of skating on natural ice in the Netherlands.

+-   Name of the game and the topic are clearly visible.
+Text is intentionally kept to a minimum so as not to detract from the serene atmosphere of the background image.

+-   Call to action button labelled Save which is disabled until a character is typed into the input field for the name above it.
+Then, when clicked, the scoreboard page is opened now displaying the saved score.

+-   Call to action button labelled Play again which when clicked opens the game page.

+-   Call to action button labelled Home at the bottom of the scoreboard which when clicked opens the home page.

 ##### Scoreboard page

--   Contact Us column contains a form which allows the user to submit their questions or remarks to the organisation.
+-   Scoreboard is shown with the header scoreboard and a maximum of 5 scores to be displayed.

+-   Call to action button labelled Home at the bottom of the scoreboard which when clicked opens the home page.

 ### Future features

--   A Dutch version of the site so .
+-   A Dutch version of the site so it will serve the Dutch general public as well.
+This was not done due to time constraints.
--   Small map of the route to be displayed above the heading of the route.
--   Indication of "New" to appear next to routes which were added since a registered user's last visit.
-Unregistered users/visitors would not see this indication.
+-   A background information section which will give some instant information without having to search for it elsewhere online.
+-   More questions to create a greater variation in the quiz.

 ## Technologies Used